6 Nourishing Recipes To Calm Inflammation & Heal Your Gut

 - Pinch of black pepper

 2. Pour into saucepan and heat for 3 to 5 minutes over medium heat until warm.

-Benefits: Turmeric is great for putting out the flames of inflammation.
+Benefits: Turmeric is great for putting out the flames of inflammation7.
 Its benefits are amplified and made more bioavailable when mixed with fats like coconut and spices like black pepper.
-Ginger is another great anti-inflammatory and gut-healing tool.
+Ginger is another great anti-inflammatory4 and gut-healing tool.

 Will Cole, IFMCP, DNM, D.C., is a leading functional medicine expert who consults people around the globe, starting one of the first functional medicine telehealth centers in the world.
 Named one of the top 50 functional and integrative doctors in the nation, Dr. Will Cole provides a functional medicine approach for thyroid issues, autoimmune conditions, hormonal imbalances, digestive disorders, and brain problems.
 He is the host of the popular The Art Of Being Well podcast and the New York Times bestselling author of Intuitive Fasting, Ketotarian,The Inflammation Spectrum, and the brand new book Gut Feelings: Healing the Shame-Fueled Relationship Between What You Eat and How You Feel.